|Rich Clune, Colin Fraser at Dodger game

 After the Mike Richards press conference on Wednesday, Kings GM Dean Lombardi let it be known he was still keeping his options open when it came to dealing with the aftermath of the Ryan Smyth trade – although indicating things would become more clear in the next 48 hours.

 Where things go from here is anybody’s guess.
-The most likely scenarios mentioned - Fraser remaining on the Oilers roster until he’s cleared to play (that’s a cap savings) and/or additional compensation being given to Los Angeles in the form of a draft pick.
+The most likely scenarios mentioned are Fraser remaining on the Oilers roster until he’s cleared to play (that’s a potential cap savings for LA) and/or additional compensation being given to the Kings in the form of a Draft pick.

 As we stood on the grass at Dodger Stadium Friday night, with Jarret Stoll rigorously playing catch in front of us, Fraser opened up about the drama surrounding the Kings-Oilers trade this summer.

 “It’s a long story,” Fraser began.
 “When I got traded I didn’t get the news that I obviously wanted to hear about the foot.
 It wasn’t getting better.
 As far as Dean (Lombardi), the Kings and the Oilers, I don’t really know what’s going on.
 That’s between the two organizations to figure out and I’m just kind of caught in the middle.
 Even my friends are asking me what’s going on and I say, ‘Honestly, I have no idea.’
 So, I just have to get better and get back on the ice and play.
 That’s it.”

 Of course, that led to the obvious question – when?
 “I just had surgery on Wednesday and hopefully I’ll be ready for camp.
 But, it’s going to be close.
 If it goes quick (the healing), I’ll be ready for camp.
 If not, it will be just after camp.”